 Feed slowly when the bit is about to cut through the wood to prevent splintering the bottom face.
-Use a scrap piece of wood (A) Fig. 33, for a base block under the work; this helps to reduce splintering and protects the point of the bit.
+Use a scrap piece of wood as a base block under the work; this helps to reduce splintering and protects the point of the bit.